Altoona–Blair County Airport

 Altoona–Blair County Airport is in Martinsburg, Pennsylvania, 14 miles south of Altoona, in Blair County, Pennsylvania.
 It is owned by the Blair County Airport Authority.
-The airport has flights to one destination, subsidized by the Essential Air Service program.
+The airport has flights to two destinations, with Charlotte being subsidized by the Essential Air Service program.
+Seasonal flights to Myrtle Beach are unsubsidized.

 Federal Aviation Administration records say the airport had 11,051 passenger boardings (enplanements) in calendar year 2008, 6,439 in 2009 and 4,378 in 2010.
 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a primary commercial service airport based on enplanements in 2008 (more than 10,000 per year), but it is a non-primary commercial service airport based on enplanements in 2009 and 2010.

 Facilities

 The airport covers 320 acre at an elevation of 1503 ft.
 It has two asphalt runways: 3/21 is 5,465 by 100 feet (1,666 x 30 m) and 12/30 is 3,668 by 75 feet (1,118 x 23 m).

 In the year ending March 31, 2022, the airport had 23,750 aircraft operations, average 65 per day: 78% general aviation, 22% air taxi, and <1% military.
 28 aircraft were then based at the airport: 23 single-engine, 4 multi-engine, and 1 jet.

 The airport has 46 T-hangars that it rents to aircraft owners; construction of more is under way.
 FBO Penn-Air, Inc provided fuel and repair services; it has closed its operation at Altoona–Blair County Airport, and for now fuel services are being performed by the Altoona–Blair County Airport Authority.

 The airport has a La Fiesta Restaurant, accessible from the flight line or from the terminal building.
 The airport also offers car rental through Avis and Budget.